 - AARP estimates that one in seven patients will receive a “surprise bill” as a result of a hospital stay.

-- Patients should have certainty regarding their cost-sharing obligations, which should be based on an in-network amount, and should be assured of access and coverage for emergency care.
+- Patients should have certainty regarding their cost-sharing obligations and should be assured of access and coverage for emergency care.

 What is the AMITA Health perspective?